regiellis/wpod-go/docs/usage.md

 # Usage

-WPID is designed for easy management of multiple WordPress environments.
+WPOD is designed for easy management of multiple WordPress environments.
 Here are common workflows:

 - **Start/Stop Services**:
   ```sh